baraksu/OperationOnNumbers/README.md

 to make life easier I split the code into different parts, procedures.

 #### Procedures in the project
-* `Menu` - The menu of the project
+* `Menu` - The menu of the project.
-* `HighestNum` - Prints the highest number in the array
+* `HighestNum` - Prints the highest number in the array.
-* `LowestNum` - Prints the lowest number in the array
+* `LowestNum` - Prints the lowest number in the array.
-* `GetArrAvg` - Prints the average of the numbers in the array
+* `GetArrAvg` - Prints the average of the numbers in the array.
-* `SetArray` - A procedure to set the array
+* `SetArray` - A procedure to set the array.
-* `ScanNum` - A procedure that gets a number up to 65535 and stores it in cx
+* `ScanNum` - A procedure that gets a number up to 65535 and stores it in cx.
-* `print_ax` - A procedure that prints the hexadecimal value in ax in decimal form
+* `print_ax` - A procedure that prints the hexadecimal value in ax in decimal form.

 I planned how the general code of each procedure should be yet still because assembly is the worst coding language in the world I still had problems.
 ## Input